tiberiucorbu/solar-energy-logger/README.md

 ## Motivation

-Logging the voltage and current output/input on the solar and the battery ends requires a lot of manual work, using traditional methods (a multimeter).
-So I started to build a dual chanel multimeter of voltage and current that stores at a certain tick the readings.
-Because we are in 2019 and wifi/ble MCU come in cheap
+Logging the voltage and current output/input on the solar and the battery ends requires a lot of manual work, using traditional methods like a regular multimeter.
+So I started to build a dual chanel multimeter for voltage and current that, stores at a certain tick the readings.
+Because wifi/ble MCUs come in cheap these days and they provide an simple way of logging data, I strongly consider implementing at least one of the two remote interface : either BLE and MQTT.

 ----------